 Thank you for your patience and support with our Autumn Clubs sign up system.
 I am extremely grateful to the staff for volunteering their time to offer such a wide selection of extra curricular opportunities.
 I completely understand that some year groups have more options than others, mainly due to staff expertise and our desire to enter local tournaments and festivals, which specify age group entries.
 Do do try to provide additional opportunities by sourcing outside agencies, which of course comes at a cost.
 As the year progresses, and indeed as the years go by, we do hope that all of our children have the chance to experience a wide range of extra curricular activities for the enjoyment of all.
 Should you wish to help us broaden our clubs offer further, please don’t hesitate to get in touch.

 Up coming dates for September – for more dates please see the school website calendar

 Thursday 20th September Year 6 visit to Winchcombe

 Friday 21st September Operation Bible

 Wednesday 26th September Year 1 visit to Holy Trinity

 Today Year 1 enjoyed their dinosaur-themed topic launch day.
 We arrived dressed as paleontologists to hear that there were some dinosaurs on the loose in the school grounds!
 We set off on a dinosaur safari to find and photograph them.
 Later in the morning we made salt dough fossils and dinosaur skeleton pictures.
 Of course there was lots of time to read dinosaur stories and act them out in our small world area.
 In the afternoon we played dinosaur games in the hall.
 We had lots of fun!

-A new and updated Tewkesbury C of E School prospectus will be uploaded soon to reflect changes made to our curriculum and uniform.
+A new and updated Tewkesbury C of E School prospectus will be uploaded soon.